assertX/assertX_Color-To-Grayscale/README.md

 # assertX_Color_To_Grayscale
 In this assignment, you are going to write a program that converts a color image to grayscale image.
 Your program reads in an image in PPM format, converts each pixel's color data to grayscale, then writes them to an output PPM image file.

+### Unfortunately, Windows operating systems cannot open PPM images directly (Macintosh can).
+The link below is an online PPM image viewer.
+You can use it to see your PPM files as images. http://paulcuth.me.uk/netpbm-viewer

 ## In order to see the ppm, click the ppm link and hit download or view raw.
 It will show all the text values.

 Your program reads in a PPM image file as input (filename: colorImage.ppm).
 PPM is an image format which uses text to represent images.
 Please see an example below.